mcb2223/Basketball_Stats_Tool/README.md

   - This project felt much more prescribed than the number guessing game.
     - The guessing game there felt like there was a lot of opportunity for creative freedom and experimentation.
     - I was able to reference my guessing game to help me build the interactive part of this project.
+    - This part i was much more comfortable building overall.
   - This helped me get a lot more used to using MS Studio Code.
     - The best feature of using the IDE how i have it set up is when you enter a variable wrong it immediately shows that it is not matching up with any variables or functions.
     - It is very nice being able to auto-complete a variable or function.